LazzaAU/skill_GPSDtoMQTT/instructions/en.md

 This data only gets written if longitude and latitude is different to the previous value.
 Handy for copy and pasting the csv values into a map program to record location changes and map out where you've been.

+# find my street address

+You can also ask Alice questions regarding your location such as
+- What's my address
+- What's my post code
+- Where am i ?
+- what road am i on ?

+and similar questions.
+Alice will then take your latitude and longitude details and convert them to a physical location.
+This is handy for us travellers such as caravanners, boaties and the likes that are always changing location.
+One of the issue i hate when travelling is having to look up the new address and post code etc when ordering off amazon, now i can simply ask Alice, "what's my post code" or "what's my street address"

+NOTE: You need Internet connection for this to work